FFDeveloper/DropBoxPicker/README.md

 Open your project in Xcode, then drag and drop `DropBoxPicker.framework` onto your project in the Frameworks directory.
 You will need also to drag and drop the `DropBoxPicker.bundle` onto your project in the main bundle.

 Include DropBoxPicker wherever you need it with `#import <DropBoxPicker/DropBoxPicker.h>`.

+For the other configurations look at the DropBox Core API SDK Getting Started Guide.

 ##Usage